jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 f.gimmeXY();				// 75
 ```

 **Warning:** Though `class Foo` is much like `function Foo`, there are important differences.
 The `Foo(..)` call *must* be made with `new` -- a pre-ES6 approach of `Foo.call( obj )` will *not* work.
-Also, while `function Foo` is "hoisted" (see the *Scope & Closures* title of this series), `class Foo` is not; the `extends ..` clause specifies an expression that cannot be "hoisted".
+Also, while `function Foo` is "hoisted" (see the *Scope & Closures* title of this series), `class Foo` is not; the `extends ..` clause specifies an expression that cannot be "hoisted."
 So, you must declare a `class` before you can instantiate it.
 Lastly, `class Foo` in the top global scope creates a lexical `Foo` identifier in that scope, but unlike `function Foo` does not create a global object property of that name.

-The established `instanceof` operator still works with ES6 classes, since `class` just creates a constructor function of the same name.
+The established `instanceof` operator still works with ES6 classes, because `class` just creates a constructor function of the same name.
 However, ES6 introduces a way to customize how `instanceof` works, using `Symbol.hasInstance` (see "Well Known Symbols" in Chapter 7).

 Another way of thinking about `class`, which I find more convenient, is as a *macro* that is used to automatically populate a `prototype` object.
 Optionally, it also wires up the `[[Prototype]]` relationship if using `extends` (see the next section).